bp/resqpy/docs/CONTRIBUTING.rst

     flake8 .

-The configuration of which errors are checked by default is stored in `setup.cfg`.
+The configuration of which `error codes <https://gist.github.com/sharkykh/c76c80feadc8f33b129d846999210ba3>`_ are checked by default is stored in `setup.cfg <https://github.com/bp/resqpy/blob/master/setup.cfg>`_.

-Currently:
+By default in resqpy:

-* Logical errors are enabled (Error codes with the "F" prefix)
+* `F` Logical errors (i.e. bugs) are enabled
-* Style checks i.e. PEP8 compliance are disabled (Error codes with the "E" prefix)
+* `E` Style checks (i.e. PEP8 compliance) are disabled

 You can test for PEP8 compliance by running flake8 with further error codes: